John Bellows: The polymath

 A further focus for his studies was Archaeology.
 He took a particular interest in the archaeological expeditions to Palestine which were frequently in the headlines in the 1870s.
 Closer to home he ordered a bulky new steam press which required an expansion of his new premises at Eastgate House.
 During excavations for the extension foundations, in 1872/73, he was involved in the discovery, between "Dog Lane" and "King Street", of a large section of Gloucester's Roman city walls, a matter on which in due course he wrote up and published his discoveries for the "Bristol and Gloucester Archaeological Society".
 Bellows was elected a member of the American Antiquarian Society in 1892.

 John Bellows retained the travel habit throughout his life.
 While the printing business continued to thrive, between 1873 and his death in 1902 he joined a succession of small teams of co-religionists, visiting France, Russia, Bulgaria, Turkey, Canada and the United States of America.
 The stated purpose of these visits was to promote the religion and work of the Religious Society of Friends (as the Quakers were more formally known).
 He was able to meet Oliver Wendell Holmes, with whom till now his friendship had been conducted only through correspondence, and on two visits to Russia, to strike up a lasting friendship with Leo Tolstoy, with whom Bellows remained in contact till he died.
 His final overseas trip took place in 1901, and involved a return to New England.
 In June of that year he was able to receive in person an honorary MA degree from Harvard University.

 Personal

 John Bellows' brother had returned to England and married in 1863.
 In January 1869 John Bellows himself married Elizabeth Earnshaw from Clitheroe in Lancashire.
 Elizabeth's father was a surgeon.
 He met her through his friend, her brother, Hugh Granger Earnshaw, who was employed as a factory inspector in the Gloucester area.
 The marriage produced ten recorded children.

 John Bellows became increasingly devout as his life progressed.
 In addition to giving up smoking and engaging in regular mostly low-profile acts of philanthropy, both in and Gloucester and further afield.
 His commitment to pacifism was profound.
 He became teetotal and was even, from 1890, a vegetarian.
+A painting of Bellows by Percy Bigland can be seen at the Museum of Gloucester.